Our Approach

-• Naturalist knowledge
+Naturalist knowledge

-• Wilderness skill development
+Wilderness skill development

-Some of the key methods of instruction include:
+Some key methods we use include:

 • Place-based: Fostering a sense of place by directly interacting with local heritage, cultures and landscapes.